Interactive TV Tennis

 version of Pong, codenamed Darlene after another employee.
 Al Alcorn worked on the logic during the daytime while Harold Lee

-A finished prototype unit was built out of wood and many wires following the design approval.
-The final design would be
+debugged it at night.
+The finished prototype unit was built out of wood and many wires following the design approval.
+The final

-compounded into a small (and initially expensive) LSI chip.
+design would be compounded into a small (and initially expensive) LSI chip.

 After Bushnell was rejected by toy and electronic stores, believing consumers would be put off by Home Pong's price, he and